decentral-foundation/options-plan/README.md

 ## HAVE A BACKUP PHONE

-Dual wield your Google Authenticators.
+Strongly recommended to have a backup phone for all mission critical Google Authenticator accounts.
 When you scan on one phone, scan on the other phone.
-DO NOT SEND YOUR GOOGLE AUTHENTICATOR SEED QR OR BACKUP CODES OVER AN INTERNET CONNECTIONS.
+DO NOT SEND YOUR GOOGLE AUTHENTICATOR SEED QR OR BACKUP CODES OVER AN INTERNET CONNECTION WITHOUT A VPN.

 ## Airbnb